ElementsProject/lightning/doc/developers-guide/app-development/grpc.md

 print(stub.Getinfo(node_pb2.GetinfoRequest()))
 ```

+Note that we must replace `<GRPC-PORT>` by the corresponding port we
+used as `--grpc-port` option when we started our node.

 In this example, we first load the client identity as well as the CA certificate so we can verify the server's identity against it.
 We then create a `creds` instance using those details.
 Next we open a secure channel, i.e., a channel over TLS with verification of identities.